Ronak-B/Gitlab-AI-Chatbot/README.md

 ## Features

 - **Data Retrieval & Processing**: Crawls, chunks, and embeds content from GitLab's Handbook and Direction pages using sentence-transformers and stores it in ChromaDB. (done using data_ingestion.py)
+- **Semantic Search**: Finds matching chunks for user query after embedding & Reranks results using a cross-encoder for improved relevance.
+- **User Interface**: Clean Streamlit UI
 - **Generative AI Chatbot**: Uses Google Gemini to synthesize answers from retrieved context.
-- **Semantic Search**: Reranks results using a cross-encoder for improved relevance.
-- **User Interface**: Clean Streamlit UI
 - **Transparency**: Shows source links for each generated answer.
 - **Feedback System**: Users can rate answers with thumbs up/down, stored for future analysis.